PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 # PgSQL View Creator Helper

-This program process a SQL DDL file with CREATE VIEW commands and renames the column and table names referenced by the views to use new names defined in a mapping file.
+This program processes a SQL DDL file with CREATE VIEW commands and renames the column and table names referenced by the views to use new names defined in a mapping file (or files).

 ## Console Switches